Soil biology: Bacteria

 From the organic gardener's point of view, the important roles that bacteria play are:

 Nitrification

-Nitrification is a vital part of the nitrogen cycle, wherein certain bacteria (which manufacture their own carbohydrate supply without using the process of photosynthesis) are able to transform nitrogen in the form of ammonium, which is produced by the decomposition of proteins, into nitrates, which are available to growing plants, and once again converted to proteins.
+Nitrification is a vital part of the nitrogen cycle, wherein certain chemolithotrophic nitrifying bacteria (e.g. Nitrosomonas), called autotrophic nitrifiers (manufacturing their own carbohydrate supply without using the process of photosynthesis) are able to transform nitrogen in the form of ammonium, which is produced by the decomposition of proteins, into nitrates, available to growing plants and once again converted to proteins.
+Other nitrifying bacteria (e.g. Arthrobacter) are able of heterotrophic nitrification, a still badly known biochemical process of soil nitrogen transformation.

 Nitrogen fixation

-In another part of the cycle, the process of nitrogen fixation constantly puts additional nitrogen into biological circulation.
-This is carried out by free-living nitrogen-fixing bacteria in the soil or water such as Azotobacter, or by those that live in close symbiosis with leguminous plants, such as rhizobia.
-These bacteria form colonies in nodules they create on the roots of peas, beans, and related species.
-These are able to convert nitrogen from the atmosphere into nitrogen-containing organic substances.
+In another part of the nitrogen cycle, the process of nitrogen fixation constantly puts additional nitrogen into biological circulation.
+This is carried out by free-living nitrogen-fixing (diazotroph) bacteria in the soil or water such as Azotobacter and heterocyst-bearing cyanobacteria (blue-green algae), or by those that live in close symbiosis with legumes, such as rhizobia, or with actinorhizal plants, such as Frankia.
+These form colonies in nodules they create on the roots of peas, beans, Casuarina and related flowering plants.
+Nitrogen-fixing bacteria are able to convert nitrogen from the atmosphere into nitrogen-containing organic substances, and thus play a decisive role in incipient soil formation.